chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `NO_COLOR` - does not print colorized output when set to a value.

-- `EDITOR` - chooses this value as the default text editor when no `core.editor` key is present in the config.toml.

 - `ORBIT_WIN_LITERAL_CMD` - disables default behavior of checking for programs ending with .exe then .bat when a program name without extension is not found on a windows operating system

 ## Runtime environment variables